johntrogan/defender-docs/defender-endpoint/device-control-policies.md

 ## Advanced conditions

 Entries can be further restricted based on parameters.
 Parameters apply advanced conditions that go beyond the device.
-Advanced conditions allow for fine-grained control based on Network, VPN Connection, File or Print Job being evaluated.
+Advanced conditions allow for fine-grained control based on Network, VPN Connection, File, or Print Job being evaluated.

 > [!NOTE]
 > Advanced conditions are only supported in the XML format.